141st Field Artillery Regiment

 The 141st Field Artillery Regiment (Washington Artillery) is a United States field artillery regiment.

 History

-The 141st Field Artillery is an historic American military unit that is currently part of the Louisiana Army National Guard headquartered in New Orleans, Louisiana.
+The 141st Field Artillery is currently part of the Louisiana Army National Guard headquartered in New Orleans, Louisiana.
 It traces its lineage to a militia artillery battery back to 1838, and its heritage includes substantial combat service in several major wars.
 It earned the Presidential Unit Citation (US) for its service in World War II.

 The Washington Artillery was founded on 7 September 1838, as the Washington Artillery Company.
-It received its regimental flag in August 1846 after serving under Zachary Taylor in the Mexican–American War.
+In 1844, locals in the community gave the company a flag described as having stripes of red, white, and blue.
+The motto of the company on one side with "Washington Artillery," and a palmetto on the other side.
+They received another regimental flag in August 1846 after serving under Zachary Taylor in the Mexican–American War.